opensyria/OpenSyria/doc/security.md

 ### Algorithm Selection

-OpenSyria uses RandomX proof-of-work starting from block 1.
+OpenSY uses RandomX proof-of-work starting from block 1.
 RandomX is an ASIC-resistant, CPU-optimized mining algorithm that:

 - Democratizes mining by making it accessible to commodity hardware
 - Prevents hash power concentration in specialized ASICs